-The thing women must do to rise to power is to redefine their femininity.
-Once, power was considered a masculine attribute.
-In fact, power has no sex.
+The thing women must do to rise to energy is to redefine their femininity.
+Once, the energy was considered a masculine attribute.
+In fact, energy has no sex.

 Be your best self, regardless of the form you take!